 The focal point of the webinar was the site tour and history of the castle led by Jeremy Ashbee - Head Properties Curator who used interesting visuals to support his commentary ranging from contemporary sources to modern drone footage of the site.

 Helen Kerry and Kate Armstrong from English Heritage’s learning team then introduced the audience to a wide range of teaching resources available produced by their specialists.
-Finally, Mike Goddard – Lead Subject Advisor at OCR and I were on hand to answer any questions about assessment of the GCSE Historic Environment units.
+Finally, Mike Goddard – Lead Subject Advisor at OCR and I were on hand to answer any questions about the assessment of the GCSE Historic Environment units.

 Our English Heritage colleague Jeremy Ashbee “…enjoyed it enormously”!
 Which was clear to anyone listening as he’s incredibly passionate and knowledgeable about the castle.

 The feedback we received has been overwhelmingly positive and we look forward to planning future CPD events like this one for our history teachers.
 Please make sure you are signed up for subject updates.

-You will be aware that there are some changes to 2021 assessments.
+You will be aware that there have already been some changes to 2021 assessments.
 The compulsory unit for History A will be Paper 1 (Period Study: International Relations) and for History B will be Paper 2 (British Depth Study).

 In addition, History A teachers will need to choose a further 2 units that could include the British Depth Study with Historic Environment unit.
 Teachers will need to choose a further 3 units for History B that could include the History Around Us unit.

-There are many ways that you can ensure your students are as well prepared for the exam as possible.
-You will find some advice in the webinar recording which is available on our website where you will also find more detailed support for assessment in both History A and History B.
+There are many ways that you can ensure your students are as well prepared for the historic environment unit as possible.
+You will find some advice in the webinar recording which is available on our website.

 For GCSE History B you can also contact your SHP regional advisor who is dedicated to helping you through the delivery of the SHP specification with support, resources and ideas if and when you need it.
 If you aren’t sure who your regional advisor is please contact SHP@leedstrinity.ac.uk and they will be happy to help you.